XBKate Atkinson (Book, Producer)

 In addition to conceiving and co-writing “Part of the Plan,” Kate also served as a producer of LA’s smash hit musical entitled “Boomermania” – which ran in Los Angeles for eight months at the El Portal Theater and the Noho Arts Center, and is about to begin its national tour.

-This year, on the film side, Kate has produced a quirky comedy starring James Cromwell as well as a psychological thriller starring True Grit’s Paul Rae.
-Last year, she produced a romantic comedy called “The Ones,” in which she also played a leading role, and she’s currently fielding distribution offers.
-Kate is also attached to produce a feature film called Since I Don't Have You, scripted by Emmy Award-winning writer Paul Raley (David Letterman, SNL, Grace Under Fire) and to direct a bio-pic called Ms. Vinyl, set to shoot in January 2015.
+On the film side, Kate produced a quirky comedy starring James Cromwell, a psychological thriller starring True Grit’s Paul Rae, and a romantic comedy called “The Ones,” in which she also played a leading role.
+She is also attached to produce a feature film called Since I Don't Have You, scripted by the late, Emmy Award-winning writer Paul Raley (David Letterman, SNL, Grace Under Fire) and to produce and direct a bio-pic called Ms. Vinyl, set to shoot in 2017.

 Kate's also produced several award-winning short films, which have traveled across the country's film festival circuit.
 In 2009, she produced and directed her first short film, “Enough Is Enough.”